All Features

 October 27, 2024

 Ever since Richard Osman released The Thursday Murder Club, readers have been inundated with similarly quirky, gentle mysteries starring older sleuths.
 It should surprise absolutely no one that the British absolutely rose to the occasion (unsurprising given their long history of producing lovable sleuths like Miss Marple, Aunt Dimity and Agatha Raisin), and have produced the greatest challengers to Osman’s throne.
-Robert Thorogood’s Marlow Murder Club series is one of the chief contenders, and a TV adaptation of the books will air this fall as part of PBS’s Masterpiece Mystery! slate.
+Robert Thorogood’s Marlow Murder Club series is one of the chief contenders, and a TV adaptation of the books aired this fall as part of PBS’s Masterpiece Mystery! slate.
 Read our review of Death Comes to Marlow, the second book in the series.

 Book jacket image for Wicked by Gregory Maguire